hussainahmad/android-tracking_legacy_way/README.md

 [For more information about category,action, label , value][3]

-Go to Mobile APIs and select 'GET STARTED FOR ANDROID' option and this redirect to [the official documentation for Android][2].
+Go to Mobile APIs and select `GET STARTED FOR ANDROID` option and this redirect to [the official documentation for Android][2].
 In this page we'll see by default the implementation of TagManager with Firebase, but for this sample project we'll see how to implement it by using Legacy way(orange rectangle), without Firebase.